Jirón Azángaro: Route

-The street's sixth block houses a number of commecial establishments.
+The street's sixth block houses a number of commercial establishments.
 Its northern side was unaffected by the broadening of Emancipation Avenue, today Cuzco Street.

 The street's seventh block is the site of the Antigua Pastelería y Panadería Huérfanos, a well-known historic bakery and restaurant.
 To its front is the house where Felipe Santiago Salaverry, former president of Peru, was born.
 To its south is the Quinta Los Huérfanos, named after the church of the same name, whose official name is that of Sacred Heart Church.

 The street's eighth block is the site of Luis Alberto Sánchez Square, also known as "Culture Park" (Parque de la Cultura), built by demolishing an entire city block of houses.
 It is split into two parts by Nicolás de Piérola Avenue, with the University of San Marcos' historic campus, church, and adjacent park being located on its other side.

 The campus building continues into the street's ninth block, which is cut into two parts by Bambas Street and continues until it reaches Roosevelt Avenue.

 The street's tenth (and final) block is the site of several businesses dedicated to copies and printing, as well as Aramburú Square (Plazuela Aramburú), a public square on its southeastern corner.
 In 2014 and 2015, a number of police raids took place on the street where counterfeit documents were forged by criminals.
 As of 2023, said businesses continued to operate, selling false residence permits to foreigners in Peru.
-From 2024 to 2025, the block's western side was razed in its entirety to make way for Qantua Centro Capital, a 12.700 m^{2} mixed housing and commercial development that began in January 2025.
+From 2024 to 2025, the block's western side was razed in its entirety to make way for Qantua, a 12.700 m^{2} mixed housing and commercial development that began in January 2025.

 The Pasaje Buenaventura, formerly part of the street, passes behind the Palace of Justice.
 Two police stations exist on its right side.